- Orange Sweet Potatoes

 Sweet potatoes come from a completely different family than the potato as well.
 While sweet potatoes come from the morning glory family, potatoes come from the nightshade family along with tomatoes.
 This explains the vastly different levels of nutrition delivered by each.
 Overall, the sweet potato takes first place in the nutritional department.

-Good Products For Growing Sweet Potatoes:
+Good Products At Amazon For Growing Sweet Potatoes:

 - NaturesGoodGuys Beneficial Nematodes

 - Neem Bliss 100% Cold Pressed Neem Oil

 Orange Sweet Potatoes

 The different types of sweet potatoes with orange flesh are the most common kind on the market.
 With varieties like Beauregard, Covington, Garnet, and Jewel dominating what’s available in grocery stores, it’s easy to believe there are only a few varieties.
 However, these varieties dominate shelves due to their ability to grow tasty and large amounts on commercial farms.
 For the intrepid gardener looking to grow varieties in the far north of the US, or in containers or poor quality soil, there is most likely a variety that will suit your needs.

 While these main varieties thrive in the warm and almost tropical conditions of the American South particularly Louisiana and North Carolina, there are varieties that have been bred specifically to tolerate cooler and shorter days in the north.